xMartin/php-introduction/05_a_real_application.md

 We use our `get_events()` function to load the event data.
 After that, we need to make sure that they are sorted by date properly.
 For that, we use `usort()`, PHP's sorting function that accepts a custom comparison function.
 PHP doesn't know how to sort our custom event data by date, so we have to supply a function that tells it when an event is "less than" or "greater than" another event.
 The convention for that is, that our function returns `-1` if the first value is considered "smaller", `0` when they are equal and `1` when the first value is "less than" the second.
 This way, we can make any values sortable by our own criteria.

 After sorting, we use `var_export()` to get a quick look at our data. `var_export()` is similar to `var_dump()` but it returns its output instead of printing it, if we set the second argument to `true`.
-We will use something much better for output in a moment but to check, if everything so far works, this is ok.
+We will use something much better for output in a moment but to check, if everything so far works, this is OK.

 Start the app with `php -S localhost:8000 app.php` and open `http://localhost:8000/` in your browser.
 The output will be hard to read.
 Look at the source code of the page in your browser (Usually right-click->"show source", or something like that).
 Now you'll see something much like a `var_dump()` output.

 ## Twig

 Displaying data in such a raw form is barely useful, except for debugging purposes.
 We'll need to generate some HTML to make a real web page.
-Instead of buidling the HTML output ourselves, we will use a very powerful templating language called [Twig](http://twig.sensiolabs.org).
+Instead of building the HTML output ourselves, we will use a very powerful templating language called [Twig](http://twig.sensiolabs.org).

 To use Twig, we need to install it.
 It doesn't come bundled with Silex.